marcbllv/PredExpl/README.md

 approximation of a complicated model by a interpretable one, namely a linear model.

-It's based on this article: ["Why Should I Trust You?": Explaining the Predictions of Any Classifier](https://arxiv.org/abs/1602.04938).
+It is based on this article: ["Why Should I Trust You?": Explaining the Predictions of Any Classifier](https://arxiv.org/abs/1602.04938).

 ![Lime sampling](img/lime_sampling.png)

-Lime first **samples many points around** the interesting point, **weights each one of them** by a kernel depending of the distance from the original point, and **fits a linear model** between these samples and their predicted value by the model.
+Lime starts by **sampling many points around** the interesting point, then it **weights each one of them** by a kernel depending of the distance from the original point, and **fits a linear model** between these samples and their predicted value by the model.
 So it is a local approximation of the model outcome around the line we want to explain.

+The important parameters here are:

+- `kernel_width` which controls the width of the weigthing kernel.
+The smaller, the more local explanations are.
+- `num_features` that limits the number of displayed features.
+Note that Lime performs a feature selection before fitting a linear model, so changing this parameter actually changes the output for top features!

 ![Lime explanations](img/lime.png)